 On September 7, 2016, EPA finalized an update to the CSAPR ozone season program by issuing the CSAPR Update.
-This rule addresses the summertime ozone pollution in the eastern U.S. that crosses state lines and will help downwind states and communities meet and maintain the 2008 ozone NAAQS.
-In May 2017, the CSAPR Update began further reducing ozone season NOₓ emissions from power plants in 22 states in the eastern U.S. When issuing the CSAPR Update, EPA found that, while the rule would result in meaningful, near-term reductions in ozone pollution that crosses state lines, the rule may not be sufficient to fully address all covered states’ good neighbor obligations with respect to the 2008 ozone NAAQS.
+This rule addressed summertime ozone pollution in the eastern U.S. that crosses state lines in order to help downwind states and communities meet and maintain the 2008 ozone NAAQS.
+In May 2017, the CSAPR Update began further reducing ozone season NOₓ emissions from power plants in 22 states in the eastern U.S. When issuing the CSAPR Update, EPA found that while the rule would result in meaningful, near-term reductions in ozone pollution that crosses state lines, the rule might not be sufficient to fully address all covered states’ good neighbor obligations4 with respect to the 2008 ozone NAAQS.
 In December 2018, based on additional analysis conducted after issuance of the rule, EPA published a determination that the emission reductions required by the CSAPR Update in fact would fully address all covered states’ good neighbor obligations with respect to this NAAQS.

 Mercury and Air Toxics Standards

-On December 16, 2011, the EPA announced final standards to reduce emissions of toxic air pollutants from new and existing coal- and oil-fired electric utility steam generating units (EGUs) in all 50 states and U.S. territories.
+On December 16, 2011, the EPA announced final standards to reduce emissions of toxic air pollutants from new and existing coal- and oil-fired power plants in all 50 states and U.S. territories.
 MATS established technology-based emission rate standards that reflect the level of hazardous air pollutant (HAP) emissions that had been achieved by the best-performing sources.
 These HAPs include mercury (Hg), non-mercury metals (such as arsenic (As), chromium (Cr), and nickel (Ni)), and acid gases, including hydrochloric acid (HCl) and hydrofluoric acid (HF).
 EPA provided the maximum 3-year compliance period, so sources were generally required to comply no later than April 16, 2015.
-Some sources obtained a one-year extension from their state permitting authority, allowed under the CAA, and so, were required to comply with the final rule by April 16, 2016.
+Some sources obtained a one-year extension from their state permitting authority, allowed under the CAA so were required to comply with the final rule by April 16, 2016.